 - Bad Contrast Ratio

-The Asus ROG Strix XG27UQ 4K gaming monitor is one of the best.
+The Asus ROG Strix XG27UQ 4K is one of the best gaming monitors.
 The XG27UQ does not have a premium FALD-backlight for HDR, but the screen’s edge-array backlight is effective and Dynamic Dimming features are impressive.

 Input lag and response time, the ROG Strix XG27UQ performs well in all tests.
 The ROG Strix XG27UQ performed better than other 144Hz monitors such as the Acer Predator X27 or Asus ROG Swift PG27UQ which cost way more.
 Even though the XG27UQ monitor is not listed as a FreeSync model, it can run G-Sync.